-The government of The Philippines plans to construct a new bridge that will connect several islands in The Philippines.
-The project is called Iloilo-Guimaras-Negros-Cebu Link Bridge which is not one bridge, but rather a network of bridges in the Philippines that will connect the islands of Panay, Guimaras, Negros, and Cebu; however, this planned network of bridges will be only for roads and no railway will be constructed on this network of bridges (Roxas & Fillone, 2017).
+The government of The Philippines plans to construct a new bridge that will connect several islands in The Philippine.
+The project is called Iloilo-Guimaras-Negros-Cebu Link Bridge which is actually not one bridge, but rather a network of bridges in the Philippines that will connect the islands of Panay, Guimaras, Negros, and Cebu; however, this planned network of bridges will be only for roads and no railway will be constructed on this network of bridges [15].
 The saga of the railways in Jamaica is quite similar to the saga of the railways in the Philippines.
-The railways in Jamaica are very old dated to 1845 (Satchell & Sampson, 2003).
-The rail system of Jamaica is one of the oldest in the world and it is the first railway system outside of Europe and North America (West, 2011).
+The railways in Jamaica are very old dated to 1845 [16].
+Actually, the rail system of Jamaica is one of the oldest in the world and it is the first railway system outside of Europe and North America [17].
 The British government that ruled Jamaica at this time, granted permission to the Smith's Brothers to construct the railways and to operate the rail system.
-Essentially, Jamaica was the second British colony that had a railway system and was followed by many other British colonies that a railways system was constructed.

-After 34 years of private operation (from 1845 to 1879), the private ownership ended when the Government of Jamaica nationalized the railway system on the island.
-This was the beginning of increasing losses of the railway system; however, the main reason for the collapse of the railway system was the automobiles that began arriving in Jamaica some years later.
-The rail system could not successfully compete with automobiles.
-So, it was looked like the railway system is going to be closed, but in the 1940s, bauxite deposits were discovered which revived the ability of the railway system to be essential; however, this revival has not lasted forever and it gave just partial justification for the passenger rail system because it justified maintenance of only part of the passenger railway systems, so in 1992 the passenger rail system was closed.
-It was the beginning of an unpleasant period for the rail system when it was intermittent for several decades until the government of Jamaica decided to finally close the entire unsuccessful system in 2012 to stop losses caused by an unproductive transportation system.
+Essentially, Jamaica was the second British colony that had a railway system and was followed by many other British colonies that a railways system was constructed in.
+After 34 years of private operation (from 1845 to 1879), the private ownership ended when the Government of Jamaica nationalized the railway system in the island.
+This was the beginning of increasing losses of the railway system; however, the main reason for the collapse of the railway system was the automobiles that began arriving at Jamaica some years later.
+The rail system could not successfully compete with the automobiles.
+So, it was looked like the railway system is going to be closed, but in the 1940s, bauxite deposits were discovered which revived the ability of the railway system to be essential; however, this revival has not lasted forever and it gave just partial justification for the passenger rail system, because it justified maintenance of only part of the passenger railway systems, so in 1992 the passenger rail system was closed.
+In point of fact, it was the beginning of an unpleasant period for the rail system when it was intermittent for several decades until the government of Jamaica decided to finally close the entire unsuccessful system in 2012 so as to stop losses caused by an unproductive transportation system.
 The money saved from subsidies and maintenance of the ineffective rail systems shifted to road paving and road infrastructure construction which indeed helped release many traffic congestions and improve traffic flow.
-Madagascar can also improve traffic flow by shifting the budget from the rail system to road paving and road infrastructure construction.
+Madagascar can also improve traffic flow by shifting budget from the rail system to road paving and road infrastructure construction.

 The policy of constructing railways in colonies was not an exclusive policy of the British government toward its colonies.
-The government of Germany also initiated railways construction in its colonies intending to boost the local economy and as a result collect more taxes.
-As part of this policy, Germany decided to construct a railway system in New Guinea.
+The government of Germany also initiated railways construction in its colonies with the aim of boosting the local economy and as a result collecting more taxes.
+As part of this policy Germany decided to construct a railway system in New Guinea.
 The construction has cost dozens of millions of German marks and the railway system could not justify this amount of money and the operation was also loss-making, even though during the German rule in New Guinea, the automobiles have not yet arrived there.
-These losses have opened some deliberation on whether to close the unsuccessful system, but no decision had been taken before the First World War when Australia conquered the island.
-The Australian Military Administrator of the Territory of New Guinea Colonel Samuel Augustus Pethbridge saw the documents of the ineffective railway system and after a short discussion, he decided to close it since the end of the First World War there is no active railway system in New Guinea (Smith et al., 2021).
+These losses have opened some deliberation whether to close the unsuccessful system, but no decision had been taken before the First World War when Australia conquered the island.
+The Australian Military Administrator of the ineffective railway system and after a short discussion, he decided to close it and since the end of the First World War there is no active railway system in New Guinea [18].